 Rhinoplasty for the purpose of correcting a nasal deformity due to a previous cosmetic surgery is considered cosmetic.

-Rhinoplasty is considered medically appropriate with ALL of the following:
+Rhinoplasty is considered medically appropriate if ALL of the following are met:

-Nasal deformity due to ANY ONE of the following:
+Nasal deformity causing functional impairment due to ANY ONE of the following:

 Condition cannot be corrected by septoplasty and/or turbinectomy